Last updated in September 2015

 Diplomatic relations between the Federal Republic of Germany and Honduras were established on 20 January 1960.
+Relations have traditionally been friendly.
 The emergency relief and reconstruction assistance provided by the Federal Government and private German donors in the aftermath of the 1998 Hurricane Mitch disaster and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.

 The 28 June 2009 coup against President Manuel Zelaya Rosales and the violation of regime opponents’ human rights forced the Federal Government – along with the governments of the other EU countries – to make a clear response: development aid and all contacts with the Micheletti regime were suspended.
 The EU countries with embassies in Tegucigalpa withdrew their ambassadors or stopped their new ambassadors from taking up their posts.

-The EU countries, including Germany, responded to the inauguration of the elected President Porfirio Lobo Sosa in late January 2010 and his pledge to restore democracy in the country, pursue reconciliation between the opposing sides and establish a government of national unity by gradually normalising relations again from the end of February 2010.
+Following the inauguration of the elected President Porfirio Lobo Sosa in late January 2010 and his pledge to restore democracy in the country, pursue reconciliation between the opposing sides and establish a government of national unity, the EU countries – including Germany – have gradually normalised relations with Honduras again since the end of February 2010.

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
 Bananas, tobacco and timber are of less significance as exports to Germany.
 The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.